 Everyone on the course staff is available for consultations to every student.

-During the second half of the semester we will use Eclipse IDE with full Java language.
+During the remainder of the semester we will use Eclipse IDE with the standard Java language.
+Optionally, you may choose to use another IDE (e.g. NetBeans) or work directly from the command line.

 Warning: You must be able to solve every homework problem on your own.

 Are you sure you have read the warning?

 You are free to collaborate at will with others on the problem sets.
 If you do so, you must acknowledge all collaborators on your cover page.
 Failure to do so may result in reductions of your homework grade.

 If you are having difficulties working with your partner, please inform your TA or the instructor.
 Bring in your log of meetings with your partner to help explain the problems you may have.

 Portfolio: You should keep a neat record of all your work in the form of an electronic portfolio.
 It should be organized as follows:

 You are required to finish every lab, even if you did not have the time to finish it during the lab time.